Here, we take an in-depth look at the latest monitoring information for Iceland.

 In Iceland:

-- This topic is an important and emerging policy priority with children’s online protection, digital empowerment and digital participation partially covered in national/regional laws, regulations and policies.
+- This topic is an important and emerging policy priority with children’s online protection, digital empowerment, and digital participation partially covered in national/regional laws, regulations and policies.

 - There are separate, dedicated policies that address children and the digital environment (protection, empowerment, and participation).

-High | Medium | Low | Other | |
+High | Medium | Low | Not present | |

 ---|---|---|---|---|